rmsare/ndvi-monitoring/README.md

 # ndvi-monitoring
-Produce timeseries of NDVI using Planetscope data
+Scripts to produce timeseries of NDVI using images from Planet Labs' Planetscope constellation